 We are involved in four areas of work to support refugee integration in Scotland:

 - The Edinburgh Weekend Club is a multi-faith programme of events for refugees, asylum seekers and new migrants to Scotland’s capital.
 Gatherings are family-friendly and a chance to make connections, practice English and explore different parts of the city.
 The Edinburgh Weekend Club was set-up by Scottish Faiths Action for Refugees in 2017.
 Since 2021 it is led by the local Edinburgh faith-based charity Edinburgh City Mission.
 We are now working to duplicate this model in other parts of Scotland.

 - We are running a Speaking Programme for faith groups in Scotland.
 Our experienced and knowledgeable speakers are able to travel to your community or hold online events and introduce topics around refugee issues and integration.
 We provide this service free of charge.

-- New Scots Holidays is a pilot project we developed with the Scottish Refugee Council, part funded by the European Union.
-This programme enables churches to host refugee families or groups in their homes for a short holiday, offering hospitality and friendship.
+- New Scots Holidays is a pilot project we developed with the Scottish Refugee Council from 2018-2020, part funded by the European Union.
+This programme enables local faith communities to host refugee families or individuals in their homes for a short holiday, offering hospitality and friendship.
 After a successful pilot we are now able to offer advice to faith groups to set up a programme like this locally.